polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/pallet-testing.md

 To test a pallet, a mock runtime is created to simulate the behavior of the blockchain environment where the pallet will be included.
 This involves defining a minimal runtime configuration that only provides for the required dependencies for the tested pallet.

-For a complete example of the mocked runtime, check out the `mock.rs` file in the [Solochain Template](https://github.com/paritytech/polkadot-sdk/blob/master/templates/solochain/pallets/template/src/mock.rs){target=\_blank}.
+For a complete example of a mocked runtime, check out the `mock.rs` file in the [Solochain Template](https://github.com/paritytech/polkadot-sdk/blob/master/templates/solochain/pallets/template/src/mock.rs){target=\_blank}.

 A `mock.rs` file defines the mock runtime in a typical Polkadot SDK project.
 It includes the elements described below.